ClementRivaille/godot-simple-sampler/README.md

 ### Basics

-_SimpleSampler_ gives you access to two new Nodes: **Multisampler** and **Sampler**.
-For most of your projects, you should use _Multisampler_, as it allows to play several notes simultaneously.
+_SimpleSampler_ gives you access to two new Nodes: **Sampler Instrument** and **Sampler**.
+For most of your projects, you should use _Sampler Instrument_, as it allows to play several notes simultaneously.
 But if you know that it won't be the case, Sampler might slightly lighter.
 Both nodes share the same methods.

 ![Add new sampler](doc/add-sampler.png)

 Samplers are musical instruments that take several sound samples as input, and can then play any note by calculating the sample to play and the pitch to apply.

-To configure a Sampler instrument, you need to register its note samples.
+To configure a Sampler, you need to register its note samples.
 For this, you must provide your own sound files (see the section below to know where you can find some).
 Each file must correspond to a single note.
 Of course, you don't need to have a file for every possible note (that would be too heavy)!
 Usually, having three samples per octave gives great results.
 Files can be single sounds, or loops, depending on how you import them.
 Samplers work well with .wav or .ogg!

 Once you have your samples, you must add them to the Sampler, in the _samples_ array. _Simple Sampler_ provides a Resource to manage samples: **NoteSample**.
 Add one of them for each sample files you have.